-Don't feel inadequate because you don't have every baking dish size and shape ever known to mankind just lying about on display in your kitchen.
-Just stock some standard shapes and sizes, and if a recipe writer calls for something really obscure or that you don't have, then tough luck on them -- they'll just have to settle for one of the ones that you do have.
+No one has every baking dish size and shape ever known to mankind just lying about on display in the kitchen.
+Just stock some standard shapes and sizes, and if a recipe writer calls for something really obscure or that you don’t have, then you can swap using these guidelines.

 Baking Pans by Dimension

 Casserole Dish Sizes

 Metric baking dishes are thought of in terms of how much volume they hold.
 This actually has one advantage over the older way of measuring baking dishes in dimensions, which is that it makes substituting baking pans far easier.
 Only a few brain cells have to kick into gear to figure out that would fit into a 2 litre round pan would also fit into a 2 litre square pan.
 A great deal more brain cells may need to rouse themselves to realize that a 9 x 2 inch (23 x 5 cm) round cake pan holds the same amount of batter as a 8 x 8 x 2 inch (20 x 20 x 5 cm) square one.

 It’s odd that all baking pans today still don’t have their capacity and sizes imprinted right on them; you’re reduced to hauling out measuring tapes and pouring water about like you’re in a kid’s water play centre.

 To know how much volume your baking pans hold, use a measuring cup and pour water in (keeping track as you go, of course, and not letting your mind wander.)
 Or if you’re lucky, it’ll be one of the ones listed in the table we provide.
 You won’t have to do this for casserole dishes — we already think of these as being in volume by quarts.